Domain Expert Guidance

 cities

 The best approach to growing as an architect is to learn from experiencing and observing.
 The Architecture Experience Vietnam aims to do just that – to take an existing project proposal and enhance its core architectural values by incorporating the ideals of Vernacular Sustainability studied on this tour.
-The Experience will be a fourteen day long curated educational tour for up to twenty participants, across 3 cities in Vietnam.
+The Experience will be a thirteen day long curated educational tour for up to twenty participants, across 3 cities in Vietnam.

 These visits will focus on observing and learning about the importance of site sensitivity, different architectural techniques – active and passive, importance of material selection and other aspects vital to sustainability.
-The visits will foster a deep understanding of building with nature with an inclination to local materials and techniques, while working on a documentation project will collate the learning of Vernacular Sustainability ideals on contemporary architecture.
+The visits will foster a deep understanding of building with nature with an inclination to local materials and techniques, while working on a documentation capstone project will collate the learning of Vernacular Sustainability ideals on contemporary architecture.

 Bêtania by atelier OBJECTIFS.
 Image © Julien Barro